huggingface/transformers/examples/distillation/README.md

     train.py \
         --force \
         --n_gpu $WORLD_SIZE \
-        --data_file data/dump_concat_wiki_toronto_bk.bert-base-uncased.pickle \
+        --data_file data/binarized_text.bert-base-uncased.pickle \
-        --token_counts data/token_counts_concat_wiki_toronto_bk.bert-base-uncased.pickle \
+        --token_counts data/token_counts.bert-base-uncased.pickle \
-        --dump_path serialization_dir/with_transform/last_word
+        --dump_path serialization_dir/my_first_distillation
 ```

-**Tips** Starting distillated training with good initialization of the model weights is crucial to reach decent performance.
+**Tips:** Starting distillated training with good initialization of the model weights is crucial to reach decent performance.
 In our experiments, we initialized our model from a few layers of the teacher (Bert) itself!
 Please refer to `scripts/extract_for_distil.py` to create a valid initialization checkpoint and use `--from_pretrained_weights` and `--from_pretrained_config` arguments to use this initialization for the distilled training!

 Happy distillation!